bchugg/stat-map/concentration inequalities.md

 A few other things:
 - [[anti-concentration|Anti-concentration]] inequalities, which are exactly what they sound like.
 - A 1998 result of Montgomery-Smith and Pruss which allows one to go [[from independence to iid]] in general [[Banach space|Banach spaces]].
-- In light-tailed settings, concentration is often synonymous with studying mean estimation, since the sample mean is a good estimator of the mean, and we are usually interested in concentration about the mean.
-However, the sample mean fails to be a good estimator in heavy-tailed settings, so one uses other estimators.
-For specific discussions of mean estimation in heavy-tailed settings, see [[scalar heavy-tailed mean estimation]] and [[multivariate heavy-tailed mean estimation]].
+- In light-tailed settings, concentration is often synonymous with [[mean estimation]], whereas this is not the case in heavy-tailed settings.
+See [[mean estimation]] for more.